 Q. My first batch of yogurt (using the freeze-dried starter) has been culturing for the maximum number of hours but is still the consistency of milk.
 What should I do?

 A. At times, the activation batch will not set up as expected.
 While it isn’t the most desirable outcome, it should only happen with the first batch.
 Put a tight lid on the container and store in the refrigerator for at least 6 hours.
-Following the instructions for culturing, use a portion of the activation batch to culture the next batch.
+Use a portion of the activation batch to culture the next batch - refer to the instructions to determine the correct ratio for your batch.
 Subsequent batches should set up well.
 Any milk remaining from the activation batch is cultured and can be used in smoothies.

 Q. My yogurt separated into solid and liquid layers (curds and whey).
 What happened?

 A. Separation is usually an indication of overculturing or culturing at too warm of a temperature.
 Adjust the length of culture time and check the culturing temperature to make sure it is within the appropriate range.